Inexpensive DIY Party Decor ideas | NoBiggie.net | make your party personalized and special with a few of these ideas

 Here’s the solution: use a sno-cone (cup) cone.
 It’s thick and durable.
 Flip it upside down.
 Spray paint it the color you want. cover it with glitter and decorate it how ever you’d like.
 For the little chin strap, I poked a hole on each side with a thick needle and then I used stretchy clear jewelry cord and a crimp bead (crimped on tight) from my at home jewelry kit to make sure that the under chin string doesn’t come undone.

-For the center rosette I used this rosette die from Lifestyle Crafts (you can get 20% off with promo code NOBIGGIE at check out on all Lifestyle crafts dies).
+For the center rosette I used this rosette die from Lifestyle Crafts.
 I then used American Crafts thickers for the number 10 and a circle die for the circle using gold glitter card stock.

 Next up: giant birthday numbers!
 I really wanted giant birthday numbers for this graduation to double digits.
 I looked all over and I couldn’t find any, so I made my own.